-Age: 59 Director Since: June 2019
+Director Since: June 2019

 On June 27, 2019, our Board of Directors appointed James M. Daly as a member of our Board of Directors.
-Mr. Daly has over 30 years of experience leading U.S. and global businesses in the biopharmaceutical industry and also currently serves as a Director of Acadia Pharmaceuticals, argenx SE, Bellicum Pharmaceuticals, and Halozyme Therapeutics.
-He previously served on the board of directors of Chimerix, Inc. Most recently, Mr. Daly served as Executive Vice President and Chief Commercial Officer at Incyte Corporation, a publicly-held biopharmaceutical company, or Incyte, from 2012 to 2015.
+Mr. Daly has over 30 years of experience leading U.S. and global businesses in the biopharmaceutical industry and also currently serves as a Director of Acadia Pharmaceuticals, argenx SE and Bellicum Pharmaceuticals.
+He previously served on the board of directors of Chimerix, Inc. Most recently, Mr. Daly served as Executive Vice President and Chief Commercial Officer at Incyte Corporation, a publicly held biopharmaceutical company from 2012 to 2015.
 Previously, Mr. Daly worked for Amgen, Inc. and held various leadership positions over a 10-year period, including his last role as Senior Vice President, North America Commercial Operations, Global Marketing and Commercial Development.
 Earlier in his career, he spent over 16 years with Glaxo Wellcome/GlaxoSmithKline (GSK), where he held roles of increasing responsibility, including his last role as Senior Vice President, General Manager of the Respiratory and Anti-Infective Business Unit.
 He earned a B.S. in Pharmacy and an M.B.A. from the University at Buffalo, The State University of New York.

-We believe that Mr. Daly is qualified to serve as a member of our board of directors due to his extensive experience as a pharmaceutical executive heading up major commercialization programs and given his extensive experience as a director with public biopharmaceutical companies.
+We believe that Mr. Daly is qualified to serve on our Board of Directors due to his extensive experience as a pharmaceutical executive heading up major commercialization programs and given his extensive experience as a director with public biopharmaceutical companies.